Iran security elite told to shun politics as nuclear talks loom

 Imposed mostly by Western countries over Iran’s nuclear activities, sanctions have kept Western oil firms away from Iran’s energy sector, leaving space for Guards firms to win the lucrative contracts.

-The Guards’ interests, which grew strongly in the volatile, factionalised political environment under Ahmadinejad, may have to be placated in some way if Rouhani is to make headway in any fresh nuclear talks.
+The Guards’ interests, which grew strongly in the volatile, factionalized political environment under Ahmadinejad, may have to be placated in some way if Rouhani is to make headway in any fresh nuclear talks.

 Siavush Randjbar-Daemi, an Iran expert at the University of Manchester, said Khamenei was keen to give Rouhani the space to pursue effective negotiations with the West.